Updated on April 9, 2025.

 Smoking, obesity, and high blood pressure have also been linked to a higher risk of macular degeneration.

 Macular degeneration is diagnosed with a comprehensive dilated eye exam.
-An ophthalmologist will widen your pupils and likely identify any changes to the retina or macula, including the appearance of drusen and changes in pigmentation.
-Through a series of procedures, your ophthalmologist will also look for the presence of abnormal blood vessels beneath the retina.
-The presence of these abnormalities may warrant a diagnosis of macular degeneration.
+An ophthalmologist will widen your pupils and likely identify any changes to the retina or macula.
+These include the appearance of drusen and changes in pigmentation.
+Through a series of procedures, your ophthalmologist will also look for the abnormal blood vessels under the retina.
+Their presence may lead to a diagnosis of macular degeneration.

 Treatment options and prevention

 There is no cure for macular degeneration, and vision loss can’t be restored with treatment.
-Lifestyle changes, vitamins, injections, and surgery may be possible treatment options, depending on the severity of the condition and whether it’s wet or dry macular degeneration.
+Lifestyle changes, vitamins, injections, and surgery may be possible treatment options.
+Treatment depends on the severity of the condition and whether it’s wet or dry.

-A 2020 Age-Related Eye Disease Study (AREDS) found that certain vitamin supplements such as calcium may slow the progression to late-stage macular degeneration.
+Major clinical trials have found that certain vitamin supplements containing lutein, zeaxanthin, and other nutrients may slow the progression to late-stage macular degeneration.
 But it’s important to check with your healthcare provider first before stocking up on vitamins.

 Not all treatment options are safe for everyone, but low vision rehabilitation may benefit many.
 Macular degeneration generally doesn’t cause total blindness, but it can diminish your ability to do things like drive and read.
 Your ophthalmologist, rehabilitation specialist, and occupational therapist can help you find ways to live with your changing vision.